diegomarquez/side-scrolling-shooting-game/README.md

 # side-shmup
 -------------------

 - Editor
 	- Editor Only viewport
 		- It can not be removed
 		- It is not editable in any way, other than hiding/showing it
 		- It is always scaled to fit the world size
 		- It is not serialized
 		- It does not show up in the main UI
-		- It is always in the top
+		- It is always in the top of the drawing stack
+		- All game-objects are added to it
 		- It's main purpose is letting the user know which part of the world is in view

 	- Hide the bulk of the configuration of viewports